By Good Gut Queen Jill

 During the talk, Schaef wrote the word “ADDICTION” in all caps on the board. and then drew lines beneath it to words like “drugs”, “gambling”, “eating disorders”, “alcohol”, “sex”, “codependence” and the like.
 And then erased the words beneath, leaving the word “ADDICTION”.

 The whole crowd was totally blown away … they had never thought of it that way.
 And neither did I.

-But when I began to do root cause medicine, I realized that leaky gut was most likely the root cause of most health issues.
+But when I began to do Root Cause (Functional) Medicine, I realized that leaky gut was most likely the root cause of most health issues.
 Yes, there are other causes of illness … like genetic mutations, toxic exposure, certain medications, nutrient deficiencies, viruses and the like.

 But these can actually CAUSE leaky gut too.
 So … it’s actually a vicious cycle where leaky gut is the inevitable cause and outcome.
 Just like in addiction.

 So here’s MY blackboard …

 And here it is when the symptoms are erased …